ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 Advanced Tuning
 ---------------

-Arducopter has an extremely flexible controller design that can been used with great results on aircraft from 100g to 500 kg.
+ArduCopter has an extremely flexible controller design that can been used with great results on aircraft from 100g to 500 kg.
 There are a number of difficult control problems that provide a greater depth of understanding that can be provided here.
 Some of these issues include:

 - High gyro noise levels
 - Flexible airframes